tpoxa/yii2-shortcodes/README.md

 Additional
 ----
+callbacks  - An array of valid PHP callbacks.
+Keys should contain names of the shortcodes

-callbacks array on any valid PHP callbacks lastPhoto example class - Yii2 widget
+lastPhoto example class - Yii2 widget

 ```php